-One of my favorite documentary filmmakers Daniel Schmidt has just released the first part of his highly anticipated new film Samadhi.
+One of my favorite documentary filmmakers Daniel Schmidt has just released the final part of his highly anticipated documentary film Samadhi.

 Schmidt’s film are known for his intertwining of the world’s ancient religious and philosophical traditions with stunning multi-dimensional sacred geometry patterns, dreamlike music and deep dives into the philosophy of meditation.

 His first documentary film Inner Worlds, Outer Worlds is a classic and I highly recommend watching it before you watch Samadhi if you haven’t seen it yet.

 The original 9-minute extended trailer for Samadhi Movie that was released a few years ago.

 Samadhi Part 1: Maya, the Illusion of the Self